zhy2002/neutron/readme.md

 1. context menu
 2. todo loading spinner
 3. integrate with font awesome
-4. Per-lender config override (white label)
+4. Per-lender config override
-  * Use 'profile' dagger component/module to provide root node configured for a lender 5 implement router - navigate to view via url

-* Cancel (stop here or rollback) an event or a cycle from within a rule
-* performance tuning
-* implement rule priority
   * implement load defaults functionality (auto populate)
+  * Use 'profile' dagger component/module to provide root node configured for a lender
-* implement layout components to reduce duplication
+  * Need to create an example
+5. implement router - navigate to view via url
-* deferred event execution - if the user types in many characters quickly we should wait for a pause before we do an update.
+6. deferred event execution - if the user types in many characters quickly we should wait for a pause before we do an update.

-*
-* simplify event binding api
+7. simplify event binding api
+8. node query and injection in rules
+  - context.query("\ss\ee\tt[1]") node.query("$(host)\child\")
+9. implement rule priority
-* i18n
+10. i18n

 ### Engine - find a use case before doing these improvements
 * more control about the rule logic, e.g. abort cycle, abort tick, cycle config, phase config, etc.
+  - Cancel (stop here or rollback) an event or a cycle from within a rule
 * more features of drools rules (rule metadata/configuration)
 * when deciding if a rule should be triggered, check the event type considering inheritance